Frequently Asked Questions

 If you would like to make a contribution towards the cost of these meals (or other costs associated with the pilgrimage), please indicate this when you register.

 The route will be through the heart of the St. Louis metro area and will take place almost entirely on concrete or asphalt sidewalks and streets.
 The route will take pilgrims through some busy areas/neighborhoods, but also through some quiet parks.
 A significant portion will be in the heavily urban central corridor of the City of St. Louis.
-Check out this map to see roughly where the route will take us.

 The remainder of the pilgrimage is intended to be an opportunity for the participants to "disconnect" from the world and focus on their relationship with God.
 In this sense, the Pilgrimage is like a retreat.